renatosoriano/Udemy-Embedded-Course7_Mastering-RTOS-Hands-on-FreeRTOS-and-STM32Fx-with-Debugging/README.md

 ## Descriptions

-In this course, we will demystify the complete Architecture (ARM Cortex M) related code of FreeRTOS and STM32 MCUs.
+In this course, we will demystify the complete Architecture (ARM Cortex-M) related code of FreeRTOS and STM32 MCUs.

 The course covers:
 1. Understanding various RTOS concepts with FreeRTOS Programming and Debugging.